mingzhi0119/Splendor-Duel-React/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Disclaimer: > This project is an unofficial fan-made implementation of the board game mechanics inspired by Splendor Duel.
+All trademarks and copyrights belong to their respective owners (Space Cowboys / Asmodee).
+This is for educational and non-commercial purposes only.